Physical Therapy PT

 • Wound Management

-In order to become board-certified, applicants must pass an exam and complete an APTA-accredited residency program or at least 2,000 hours of clinical work.
+In order to become board-certified, applicants must pass an exam and complete an APTA-accredited residency program or at least 2,000 hours of direct patient care.9

-If you’re excited by the possibility of helping patients as a physical therapist, make sure to choose a physical therapy grad school that offers a strong Doctor of Physical Therapy program that will challenge you to become a versatile, empathetic, and autonomous practitioner.
+If you’re excited to help patients as a physical therapist, choose a physical therapy graduate school that offers a dynamic Doctor of Physical Therapy program that will challenge you to become a versatile, empathetic and autonomous practitioner.
+DPT programs like the path offered at USAHS provide you with the knowledge and skills to tackle physical therapist responsibilities and duties in any healthcare setting.

 Learn More About Our PT Programs

-The largest PT school in the United States, the University of St. Augustine for Health Sciences (USAHS) offers a hands-on Doctor of Physical Therapy (DPT) degree.
+The largest PT school in the United States,** the University of St. Augustine for Health Sciences (USAHS) offers a hands-on Doctor of Physical Therapy (DPT) degree.
+Join a collaborative cohort of peers who learn under the mentorship of expert faculty-practitioners.
 Practice with mock and real patients in our state-of-the-art simulation centers and learn anatomy with our high-tech tools.
-Prepare for clinical practice with a wide range of patients, as well as advanced roles in research, practice leadership, and policymaking.
-Residential and Flex (weekend-focused) pathways are available.
-Most programs take three years or more to complete and include classroom work
+Prepare for clinical practice with a wide range of patients, as well as for advanced roles in research, practice leadership and policymaking.
+Residential (blended didactic courses + in-person labs on weekdays), Hybrid Immersion*** (online coursework with on average two immersive on-campus labs per term) and Flex (online courses + in-person labs on select weekends) formats are available.

 There could be an article about you here one day.
 Take charge of your own life-story!